gerlichlab/spoc/docs/data_structures.md

 #>                   )
 ```

-If the specified uri is not specific enough and multiple pixels match, an error is raised.
+If the specified URI is not specific enough and multiple pixels match, an error is raised.